SuperHouse/PCBCONVEYOR/Notes.md

  * Display to show width setting.
  * Homing switch.
  * Calibration of homing switch offset.
- * Configure width using gcode commands?
-Like a Y-axis motion system?
+ * Configure width using gcode commands.
- * Maybe configure speed using gcode too, like an X-axis.
+ * Maybe configure speed using gcode too?
+Like spindle speed / direction.

+I/O: Use MCP23017, and expose the extra pins on a spare header?

-== General notes
+## General notes

 Example conveyor: